 1970

-This post is all about how 1970 was a HUGE year for James Brown.
-It's when he became the Godfather of Soul for real, leading his incredible band, the J.B.'s, and laying down the groundwork for all things funk.
+This is all about the year 1970 for James Brown.
+It's when he became the Godfather of Soul for real, leading his band, the J.B.'s, and solidifying the blueprint for all things funk.
 We're talking iconic albums like "Sex Machine" and funky anthems like "Super Bad."

 My all-time favorite movie is The Blues Brothers from 1980—the one that I could and would watch any time & anywhere I found it, and especially my go-to one when I am feeling down—so I don’t know how many times I might have watched it 😎😎